 Balintore Castle, Victorian castle in Lintrathen, Scotland

 The castle was designed in 1859 by architect William Burn as a hunting lodge for David Lyon, who had made his fortune through East India Company investments.
-Its construction reflects the peak of Scottish Baronial style during the Victorian period.
+It is one of Burn's later works and reflects how that style reached its peak during the Victorian period.

 The community of curious travelers